My name is Veronica.

 This is Pedro and he is the main character in our story.

 Pedro is sitting in the quiet little shed again.
 Except this time Pedro isn’t there playing with his sister.
 He went there to make an Examination of Conscience.
 It is the first Saturday of the month and soon Pedro’s father will be taking his whole family to Church.
 Every first Saturday Pedro’s family goes to Confession.

 Do you notice the lantern on the table?
 We can think of the lantern as representing the Holy Spirit.

 Imagine Pedro asking the Holy Spirit to help him remember all of his sins so he can make a good Confession.
 Imagine Pedro making a prayerful examination of his conscience.
 Imagine Pedro telling Jesus that he is sorry for his sins.
 He tells Jesus that he love Him very much!
 Pedro wants to show Jesus that he loves Him by trying to follow His commands even better in this coming month.
 Pedro is asking the Holy Spirit to help him do this.

 Sometimes Pedro takes a little piece of paper and writes down his sins.
 He brings the paper with him to Confession.
 That way he's not nervous when he stands in line thinking about what he is going to say.
 Instead, he can think about Jesus and pray while he waits.
 After Confession he tears up the paper into little pieces and throws it all away!

 So that brings us to the end of my CK101 Page.
 Simon's CK101 Page is next.
 There we will go through an "Examination of Conscience for Kids" with you.
 This is how we form our conscience in the right way.
-Then the Holy Spirit will bring what we learn to our minds whenever we need it.
+Then the Holy Spirit will bring what we learn to our minds when we need it.

 One of the titles for the Holy Spirit is: The Sanctifier.
 This means the Holy Spirit will help us to grow in holiness.
 The Holy Spirit will help us to be Saints!